 - Expired coupons.

 - Greeting cards without sentimental value.
-I’m all for keeping cards with nice messages, but if you’ve got any old cards that don’t have a thoughtful message inside, then just get rid of it.
+I’m all for keeping cards with nice messages, but if you’ve got any old cards that don’t have a thoughtful message inside, then just get rid of them.

 - Old towels, sheets, pillows, and blankets.
 If they are getting worn out and you don’t really use them anymore, then throw them out.